arcxp/arcxp-shared-components/src/components/oovvuu-video-component/README.md

 # Oovvuu Video Component
-This packages provides the React JSX Component for Oovvuu Video with the expected input from the Power Up OOvvuu Video Block.
+This package provides the React JSX Component for Oovvuu Video with the expected input from the Power Up Oovvuu Video Block.

-This Component requires to be part of the Server Side render and does not support lazy-loading Client Side.
+This Component must be part of the server-side render and does not support lazy-loading client-side.

-Full integration steps available in [Arc XP's Oovvuu Power Up](https://docs.arcxp.com/alc/en/arc-xp-s-oovvuu-power-up?sys_kb_id=9e662a7c474abd10eee38788436d430f&id=kb_article_view&sysparm_rank=2&sysparm_tsqueryId=fab355f587ce3110637f315d0ebb3588)
+Full integration steps are available in [Arc XPs Oovvuu Power Up](https://docs.arcxp.com/alc/en/arc-xp-s-oovvuu-power-up?sys_kb_id=9e662a7c474abd10eee38788436d430f&id=kb_article_view&sysparm_rank=2&sysparm_tsqueryId=fab355f587ce3110637f315d0ebb3588)

 ## required fields
-If the provided Power Up is used to place the `custom_embed` data, then it is already following the expected format.
-If a custom Power Up is used or the data is provided through migration, add the following format as the prop `element` on the Component:
+If you use the provided Power Up to place the `custom_embed` data, then it is already follows the expected format.
+If you use a custom Power Up or the data is provided through migration, add the following format as the prop `element` on the Component:

 ```
 {